Priyankabhale07/Priyanka-SeleniumFramework/README.md

 --> Insights
 Page object Model - Creating dedicated class file for each web page and writing down respective locators from that webpage and releated methods w.r.t. operations performed on that page
-Data driven - For some of the test cases, test data is supplied from test data file.
+Data driven - For some of the test cases, test data is randomly generated and for few test cases its supplied from test data file and used through dataprovider annotation.

 --> Framework
 Current framework is hybrid framwork, Combination of Page Object Model(POM)& Test data driven framwork.